chumphrey-cmd/WORKING-MEMORY/Linux-Enum.md

 ```bash
 more ~/.bash_history
 ```
+**Indicators of Modified History File**:

-- If the file does not exist or is empty, it could indicate that history logging is disabled or has been cleared.
+   - `.bash_history` does not exist or is empty = history logging is disabled or has been cleared.

 2. **Review Shell Configuration Files**: